feldroop/genedex/README.md

 - API/structure:
     - better API for construction
-    - better API for alphabets
+    - better API for alphabets (alphabet should not be type anymore)
     - more alphabets + better test coverage for different alphabets
+    - add text recovery features to public API
     - gate rayon/OpenMP usage behind feature flag (enabled by default)
-    - add text recovery features to public API
 - Optimization ideas for existing features:
-    - space optimization for rarely occurring symbols (such as the sentinel and N in the human Genome),
+    - space optimization for rarely occurring symbols (such as the sentinel and N in the human Genome), maybe leverage the fact that such characters often occur in runs
     - improved build memory usage (maybe a configurable, slower low memory mode):
         - add u32 saca
         - BWT view optimization
         - suffix array, lookup table compression using unconventional int widths (e.g. 33 bit)
     - paired blocks for less memory usage when using larger alphabets (such as all possible u8 values except 0)
 - Novel features (implementation + API):